Resource Hub for Student Engagement during the Covid-19 Pandemic

 Senior managers, programme leaders, professional support staff and student representatives may find this Report particularly useful, depending on the context in which they are working.

-The Report is supported by a series of Quick Guides for students and staff.
+These Insight Reports are supported by a series of Quick Guides for students and staff.

 Quick Guide for Effective Staff-Student Committees

 View and download the Guide here.
 This Quick Guide can support the ongoing development and enhancement of student engagement within formal and semi-formal governance committees, including Programme Boards and Student-Staff Forums.
 The Guide may also inform the creation of temporary staff-student meetings during the crisis, ensuring that these formal opportunities can continue, albeit in an online format.

 Quick Guides for Staff Who Teach and for Class Representatives